itslychee/config/README.md

 - Iosevka
 - **the respective package(s) you intend to use**
 - xsetroot (for Xorg)
+- MPRIS compatiblity layer (mpd-mpris)

+For a rich presence with MPD, I utilize [this program (mpris-rp)](https://github.com/nickofolas/mpris-rp)

 ## Notes
 - I use systemd's user manager for some processes, so you will have to enable lingering (`loginctl enable-linger $USER`) for processes to autostart on login.